lucasalvessm/java-microservice-patterns-impl/README.md

 # Microservices patterns with Java

-A simple application to demonstrate the use of key microservice patterns with:
+A simple architecture to demonstrate the use of key microservice patterns with:
 - Spring Boot
+- Spring MVC
 - Spring Data
 - Spring Cloud
 - Eureka
 - Hystrix
 - H2
+- Zipkin
+- Redis

 ## Pre requirements to run the applications: